sveltejs/kit/documentation/docs/60-appendix/30-migrating-to-sveltekit-2.md

 `svelte-migrate` will do the method replacement for you, though if you later prepend the result with `base`, you need to remove that yourself.

+## Improved error handling

+Errors are handled inconsistently in SvelteKit 1.
+Some errors trigger the `handleError` hook but there is no good way to discern their status (for example, the only way to tell a 404 from a 500 is by seeing if `event.route.id` is `null`), while others (such as 405 errors for `POST` requests to pages without actions) don't trigger `handleError` at all, but should.
+In the latter case, the resulting `$page.error` will deviate from the [`App.Error`](/docs/types#app-error) type, if it is specified.

+SvelteKit 2 cleans this up by calling `handleError` hooks with two new properties: `status` and `message`.
+For errors thrown from your code (or library code called by your code) the status will be `500` and the message will be `Internal Error`.
+While `error.message` may contain sensitive information that should not be exposed to users, `message` is safe.

 ## Dynamic environment variables cannot be used during prerendering

 The `$env/dynamic/public` and `$env/dynamic/private` modules provide access to _run time_ environment variables, as opposed to the _build time_ environment variables exposed by `$env/static/public` and `$env/static/private`.